-Fitzpatrick & Hunt Wins Summary Judgement on Product Liability and Negligent Claim
+Fitzpatrick & Hunt Wins Summary Judgment on Product Liability and Negligence Claims

 The U.S. Court for the District of Oregon granted Sierra International Machinery’s motion on strict product liability claim.
 John M. Socolow, partner, and Rudolph V. Pino, Jr., senior counsel, of Fitzpatrick & Hunt, Pagano, Aubert, LLP handled the case for the firm, representing Sierra.

 The plaintiff sustained serious injury while performing maintenance on a metal shearing machine designed and manufactured in Italy and sold in the United States by Sierra International Machinery, LLC.
 The plaintiff filed suit in Oregon state court, which Sierra removed to the U.S. District Court for the District of Oregon.
 The plaintiff alleged strict product liability and negligence against Sierra.